MadSkunky/PhoenixRising/README.md

 <b>INSTALLATION:</b> 7z file must be selected via "Add Mod" button in Modnix

-!WARNING!: Turn OFF "Show Detailed Equipment Info in Battle" setting in Options -> Gameplay.
+<b>!WARNING!:</b> Turn OFF "Show Detailed Equipment Info in Battle" setting in Options -> Gameplay and restart the game.
 Otherwise some text on abilities will be missing.
 Do NOT use any language besides ENGLISH, otherwise text will be broken.
 Sadly, adjusting localisation is a lot of work due to how the game is coded.

 COMPATIBILITY: Naturally, this mod is not compatible with any other mod that adjusts skills, perks or Personal abilities.